Fighter Command suffers its heaviest losses. Airfields in the south and south-east raided.

 Photo Descriptions

-- Bf 109E-3 W.Nr.
-1184 flown by Oblt.
-Wilhelm Fronhoefer of 9./JG 26 was shot down by P/O C.F.
-Gray of No. 54 Squadron during a bomber escort sortie to Hornchurch on 31 August 1940.
-Fronhoefer crash-landed at Ulcombe in Kent and was captured unhurt.
+2. Messerschmitt Bf 109E-3 (W.Nr.
+1184), flown by Oberleutnant Wilhelm Fronhoefer of 9./JG 26, was shot down by Pilot Officer Colin Gray of No. 54 Squadron during a bomber-escort sortie to Hornchurch on 31 August 1940.
+Fronhoefer crash-landed at Ulcombe, Kent, and was captured unhurt.